 Life moves fast.
 Yoga doesn't have to.

-We are excited about your interest in yoga; whether you're starting up a new yoga practice or expanding your seasoned, deepening commitment as a yoga student, this is the place for you.
+We are excited about your interest in yoga; whether you're starting up a new yoga asana practice or expanding your seasoned, deepening commitment as a yoga student, this is the place for you.
 Yoga is for everyone, and we are actively committed to education, action and compassion as both a community and an organization, so that we might honestly become a sanctuary where all are safe and welcome.

 The community, business and teachers of The Bhaktishop are deeply invested in staff training, meaningful self-education, and building the knowledge, skill and human resource necessary to invest in a more equitable business model.
 We're creating conversations internally and as a commubnity about race, inclusion, fat-phobia, ableism, trauma-informed practices, and equity on a daily basis here, and aim to make use of these skills in a broader capacity in the yoga community.
 Our center is intentionally fragrance-free and our classes/events are mobility-device accessible, and while not all of our teachers are trained yet in deep accessibility for folks with disabilities, we are working toward this potential.